-- 47. A1.
+- A1.
 Name any Ramsar Site that is fully or partly in the city administrative boundaries: A city can be nominated if there is a Ramsar Site fully or partly situated within its administrative boundaries.
 Provide the precise name of the designated Ramsar Site in one of the three officiallanguages (English, French or Spanish) of the Convention.
 Alternative names, including in local language(s), should be given in parenthesis after the precise name.
 The official Ramsar Site name and number as described on the Ramsar Information Sheet is available on https://rsis.ramsar.org/).
-If none, state 'None'. - 48.
-A2.
-Name any other significant wetland that is fully or partly in the city administrative boundaries: A city can be nominated even if there is not a Ramsar Site fully or partly situated within its administrative boundaries but there are other wetlands that are considered to be significant in terms of their contribution to the provision of ecosystem services on which the citydepends.
-Provide the precise name of the wetland (or wetlands) in one of the three official languages (English, French or Spanish) of the Convention.
+If none, state 'None'. - A2.
+Name any other wetland conservation site that is fully or partly in the city administrative boundaries: A city can be nominated even if there is not a Ramsar Site fully or partly situated within its administrative boundaries but there are other wetland conservation sites that are considered to be significant in terms of their contribution to the provision of ecosystem services on which the city depends.
+Provide the precise name of the wetland(s) (or wetland conservation site(s)) in one of the three official languages (English, French or Spanish) of the Convention.
 Alternative names, including in local language(s), should be given in parenthesis after the precise name.
 Indicate whether any wetland within the administrative boundaries has a relevant protected area status (either in addition to or separate from Ramsar Site status) in accordance with protected areas categories as established by each Contracting Party and/or based on IUCN categories (Appendix 3), other relevant international conservation designations, and, in the case of transboundary wetlands, bilateral or multilateral conservation measures which pertain to all or part of the site.
 If a reserve has been established, give the date of establishment and size of the protected area.
-If only a part of the wetland is included within a protected area, the area of wetland habitat that is protected should be noted. - 49.
+If only a part of the wetland is included within a protected area, the area of wetland habitat that is protected should be noted.
+If the wetlands in the city do not have any legal conservation status, the city is strongly encouraged to provide additional information in Group B in the Nomination Form for further consideration.

 A3.
 National and/or local policy, legislative or other appropriate measures and regulatory instruments: A city can be considered for accreditation if it can demonstrate that development avoids degrading and destroying wetlands.
 In order to achieve this, the city needs to have a strong set of legal or policy instruments in place supported by appropriate regulation and enforcement.
 These could include national, state or city laws, local bye-laws, regulations, policies and plans.
 Describe the national and/or local policy, legislative measures and regulatoryinstruments that are in use by the city to proactively prevent the degradation and loss of wetlands.
-(Please note that field is limited to a maximum of 2500 characters). - 50.
+(Please note that field is limited to a maximum of 2500 characters).

 A4.
 Restoration and creation of wetlands: Within a city environment there is considerable evidence that wetlands can play a significant role in enhancing human well-being.
 A city can be considered for accreditation if it can demonstrate that it proactively encourages the restoration or creation of wetlands as elements of urban, and especially water management infrastructure.
 For instance, the city might have created multi-functional wetlands that can help with managingurban flooding whilst also providing other benefits such as recreation or local climate regulation.
 Provide specific examples (site and summary of implemented measures) of where wetlands have been created or restored within the city as elements of urban infrastructure, such as to protecting from hazards, cooling climate, improving water quality, or providing opportunities for education, etc. (Please note that field is limited to a maximum of 2500 characters).